docsforadobe/premiere-plugin-guide/docs/exporters/suites.md

 ## Sequence Render Suite

 Get rendered video from one of the renderers available to the host.
-This may use one of the host’s built-in renderers, or a plugin renderer, if available For best performance, use the asynchronous render requests with the source media prefetching calls, although synchronous rendering is available too.
+This may use one of the host's built-in renderers, or a plugin renderer, if available For best performance, use the asynchronous render requests with the source media prefetching calls, although synchronous rendering is available too.

 Version 4, new in CS5.5, adds `RenderVideoFrameAndConformToPixelFormat()`.